MicrosoftDocs/sql-docs/docs/machine-learning/troubleshooting/known-issues-for-sql-server-machine-learning-services.md

 ### Possible string corruption using unicode strings in varchar columns

 Passing unicode data in varchar columns from [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to R/Python can result in string corruption.
-This is due to the encoding for these unicode string in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] collations   may not match with the default UTF-8 encoding used in R/Python.
+This is due to the encoding for these unicode strings in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] collations   may not match with the default UTF-8 encoding used in R/Python.

 To send any non-ASCII string data from [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to R/Python, use UTF-8 encoding (available in [!INCLUDE[sql-server-2019](../../includes/sssql19-md.md)]) or use nvarchar type for the same.